ma-serra/OpenContracts/docs/permissioning/consolidated_permissioning_guide.md

    - This ensures annotations are never more permissive than their parent document
    - **Performance benefit**: Eliminates N+1 permission queries

+3. **Analyses and Extracts - HYBRID MODEL**
+   - Have their own individual permissions (can be shared independently)
+   - **Visibility requires THREE conditions**:
+     1. Permission on the analysis/extract object itself
+     2. READ permission on the corpus containing the analysis/extract
+     3. READ permission on relevant documents for seeing content
+   - **Access Formula**:
+     - `Can See Analysis/Extract = HAS_OBJECT_PERMISSION AND CAN_READ_CORPUS`
+     - `Can See Annotations Within = CAN_SEE_ANALYSIS AND CAN_READ_DOCUMENT`
+   - **Key behaviors**:
+     - Users WITHOUT analysis/extract permission see nothing (even if they have corpus+doc access)
+     - Users WITH analysis/extract permission but missing corpus permission see nothing
+     - Users WITH analysis/extract+corpus permission see the analysis/extract
+     - Annotations/datacells within are filtered to only show those on documents user can read
+   - This allows controlled sharing of analyses while maintaining document security boundaries

 ### Key Principles

 1. **Document Security First**: For annotations, document permissions are the primary security boundary